theEncyclopedia/fundamentals-web-development/README.md

 ## ALEXA PORTFILIO overview

-    Alexa portfolio project is awesome designed project made by @Bemicode
+Alexa portfolio is a great project for begginners.
+This project is copied by me from: <https://github.com/bedimcode>

 ## BEMI CHRISTMAS overview